 After even the worst wildfires, it only takes a few weeks for patches of green to reemerge.
 Such was the case after the Australian bushfires in 2019 and 2020.

-“In these horrible burnt out areas, there were signs of life with green pieces of flora and fauna coming through,” said Erin Smith, an associate professor in Edith Cowan University’s School of Medical and Health Sciences.
+“In these horrible burnt out areas [of the Australian bush], there were signs of life with green pieces of flora and fauna coming through,” said Erin Smith, an associate professor in Edith Cowan University’s School of Medical and Health Sciences.
 “But is it as easy for regrowth and that sort of recovery to happen for people, particularly from a mental health perspective?”

 Though the physical effects of natural disasters may fade within weeks or months, the psychological toll these events take on individuals and communities can linger for years.
 There are strategies that individuals and disaster-prone communities can use to build resilience ahead of traumatic events and combat the mental health impacts of natural disasters when they strike.

 What Are the Psychological Effects of Natural Disasters?